 - if you change seats part way through, take the keys with you and hand them over when you get back in the car

-- bear in mind that providing a 'sold as seen' receipt doesn't affect the buyer's legal rights – the car must match any description you give in writing or verbally in the course of the sale.
+- Providing a 'sold as seen' receipt doesn't affect the buyer's legal rights – the car must match any description you give in writing or verbally in the course of the sale

-- you cannot use a 'sold as seen' receipt to cover the possibility that the car may be unroadworthy in some respect either.
-The law is clear – it's illegal to sell a car in an unroadworthy condition.
+- You can't use a 'sold as seen' receipt to cover the possibility that the car may be unroadworthy in some respect either.

-- an immediate bank tranfer can be made using the CHAPS system (a fee is payable).
+- An immediate bank transfer can be made using the CHAPS system (a fee is payable).
 CHAPS payments are irrevocable

 - ESCROW, where money is held by a third party on behalf of transacting parties is a safe way of receiving payment for a vehicle but you will need to make sure that the company is legitimate.
 You can check using the FSA register of payment services firms authorised in the UK